 Why digital matters

 The rapid change taking place in varied industries points to the opportunity of digital innovation.
 Companies are rewriting whole business models to leverage technological opportunities.
 For some of those companies, that means entering new industries and market share.
-Think about the roles companies like Airbnb and Uber have played in the hospitality and transportation industries, respectively.
+Think about the roles companies like DoorDash and Uber have played in the foodservice and transportation industries, respectively.
 Consider the impact of microlending in rural areas by new banking companies that are gaining market share in areas where markets previously did not exist.

 For manufacturing companies, the old way of doing things will not suffice in a digital world.
 Companies need to adapt or risk being left behind as competitors or new players encroach on existing markets.